Peter Engels

-Peter Engels is a Professor of Physics at the Washington State University, who conducts research in the field of ultracold atomic gases.
+Peter Engels is a professor of physics at the Washington State University, who conducts research in the field of ultracold atomic gases.
+He was elected a Fellow of the American Physical Society in 2016 for "pioneering experimental studies in superfluid hydrodynamics and other work in Bose-Einstein condensation."
 His group at WSU performs a variety of experiments involving quantum hydrodynamics, spin–orbit coupling (See Spin–orbit interaction), soliton formation, condensed matter physics, and more using Rb-87 (bosonic) and K-40 (fermionic).
-Recently, in collaboration with the theorists Prof. Michael Forbes, Yongping Zhang, and Thomas Busch, his team published research demonstrating negative mass hydrodynamics in a spin–orbit coupled Bose–Einstein condensate.
+In collaboration with the theorists Prof. Michael Forbes, Yongping Zhang, and Thomas Busch, his team published research demonstrating negative mass hydrodynamics in a spin–orbit coupled Bose–Einstein condensate.